 Equality between women and men is a fundamental aim of Swedish foreign policy.
 Ensuring that women and girls can enjoy their fundamental human rights is both an obligation within the framework of our international commitments, and a prerequisite for reaching Sweden’s broader foreign policy goals on peace, and security and sustainable development.

 On Wednesday 14 February 2018, Minister for Foreign Affairs Margot Wallström presented the Statement of Foreign Policy to the Riksdag.

 After being elected by a wide margin to the United Nations Security Council, Sweden was a non-permanent member of the Council for the 2017–2018 term.
 As a principled member of the United Nations Security Council, Sweden took its cue from the foundation stones of international law, human rights, gender equality and a humanitarian perspective.
 The Swedish working method was characterised by listening, creativity, active diplomacy and an ambition to achieve results.

 Keyboard navigation in the search filter is done by using a combination of the TAB, ENTER, and ARROW keys.
 Start by pressing the TAB key to enter the filter module.
 Use the arrow keys to move between tabs.
 To select a desired tab, use the TAB key.

 You can filter the information so that only what you are interested in is displayed

 Can't find what you're looking for?
 Do an advanced search.

-The objective of Sweden’s international development cooperation is to create opportunities for people who live in poverty and oppression to improve their living conditions.
-Development cooperation will be based on the principles of aid and development effectiveness, and the new agreements reached by the international community in 2015: the 2030 Agenda, the Addis Ababa Action Agenda and the Paris Agreement.Strategy for Sweden’s development cooperation with Somalia 2018–2022
+The objective of Sweden’s international development cooperation is to create opportunities for people living in poverty and under oppression to improve their living conditions.
+Development cooperation will be based on the principles of aid and development effectiveness, and the new international agreements reached by the international community in 2015: the 2030 Agenda, the Addis Ababa Action Agenda and the Paris Agreement.Strategy for Sweden’s development cooperation with Zambia 2018–2022